3 Steps to Eat Less Junk Food

 The way you do it might look totally different, but the point is that no foods are “bad.”

-If I’m at a party and there are Oreos on the snack table, I’m gonna eat ‘em and not feel guilty about it.
+If we’re at a party and there are Oreos on the snack table, she can eat ‘em and not feel guilty about it.
 It’s not about avoiding something because it’s bad, it’s just a matter of finding slightly more convenient ways to help you reach your goals.

-That might mean keeping a certain food item or two out of your house.
+That probably means keeping a certain food item or two out of your house.
 But it doesn’t mean you have to give it up forever, so there’s no reason to put off this advice any longer.